kasraavand/Gameit/README.md

 > I want to give `QuickLoyal` award to any user that paybacks in a group after someone's request less than N minute as the first person.

-Well you can simply define your rule as following:
+You can simply define your rule as following:

 ```
 pay_back_rule = {